Rushmoor Knights

 The Rushmoor Knights American Football Club (formerly Southern Seminoles, Personal Assurance Knights/PA Knights, Delonghi Knights, Farnham Knights) are a British American football club based in Rushmoor, Hampshire.
-The Club has three teams; the Rushmoor Knights (20+), the Rushmoor Knights U19 (16 - 19) and the Rushmoor Knights U16 (14 - 16).
+The club has three teams; the Rushmoor Knights (20+), the Rushmoor Knights U19 (16–19) and the Rushmoor Knights U16 (14–16).
 The Knights play in the Premiership South of the British American Football Association National Leagues and were the Britbowl champions in 2004.
+They have an all-time record of 974–340–43 (.734).